jteickholt/Team10Project1_Repo/README.md

 7.  jeff.ipynb:  Analyis geographical relationship.
 Authoer:  Jeff

 #### rawdata:  Contains all of the raw data files.
+1. Various raw data sources that were used in a variety of notebooks/analysis

 #### reports:  Contains reports and charts
+1.